thomasraujouan/thomasraujouan.github.io/_posts/2023-07-22-xlab-install.markdown

 _[WINDOWS USERS: please backup your data before installing Docker][windows]._

-In order to be cross-platform, xlab has been dockerized.
+In order to be cross-platform, Xlab has been dockerized.
 The first step is thus to [install Docker Engine][docker].

 Here is how it shoud look like if you are on Debian: